Celtic Cross Tarot – How to set it all up

-Card 1: This is the Signifier card.
-You may allow the querent to choose one that suits them, you may choose for them, or you may let the cards choose.
-Set this card in the center, face up.
-This card represents the querent, and describes their personality.
+1: This is the Signifier card.
+You may allow the querent to choose one that suits them, you may choose for them, or you may let the deck choose.
+Set this one in the center, face up.
+It represents the querent, and describes their personality.

-Card 2: This is the Crossing card.
-This card lies on top of the first card so they form a cross.
-This card symbolizes any obstacles that exist for the querent.
+2: This is the Crossing card.
+This lies on top of the first card so they form a cross.
+It symbolizes any obstacles that exist for the querent.

-Card 3: This card is the Crowning card.
-This card is placed above the first card.
+3: This card is the Crowning card.
+It is positioned above the first card.
 It symbolizes the best the querent hopes to achieve.

-Card 4: This is the Base card.
-This card is placed below the first card.
+4: This is the Base.
+It is placed below the first card.
 This card symbolizes the resources, both physical, and spiritual, that the querent has to work with.

-Card 5: This card represents the past, as it relates to the present.
-It is placed to the right of the first card.
+5: This shows the past, as it relates to the present.
+It is positioned to the right of the first card.

-Card 6: This card represents the present, as it relates to the future.
+6: This shows the present, as it relates to the future.
 It is placed to the left of the first card.

 At this time you should have 2 cards in the center, and one card at each of the 4 compass points.

-Card 7: This is the querent, it describes their personality and should be read in conjunction with the first card.
-This card is placed off to the right of the first six cards.
+7: This is the querent, it describes their personality and should be read in conjunction with the first card.
+It is positioned off to the right of the first six cards.

-Card 8: This card represents the querent’s environment, the people and influences in her life.
-This card is placed above the 7th card.
+8: This one represents the querent’s environment, the people and influences in her life.
+It is placed above the 7th card.

-Card 9: This card represents the querent’s hopes, desires or/and fears.
-This card is placed above the 8th card.
+9: This one is the querent’s hopes, desires or/and fears.
+It is placed above the 8th card.

-Card 10: This card represents the far future.
+10: This one represents the far future.
 It is placed above the 9th card, and ends the spread.